-Since Mr. and Mrs. Carl Casey generously provided the original equipment in 1962, the Casey Computer Center has provided excellent service and state-of-the-art equipment for students, faculty and staff in the Hankamer School of Business.
-To provide the best service to all of its users, the Center functions as a separate department, reporting directly to Dean Terry Maness.
+The Technology Center originated as the Casey Computer Center, founded in 1962 when Mr. and Mrs. Carl Casey generously provided the original technology equipment for Hankamer School of Business.
+With the move to the Foster Campus for Business and Innovation in the summer of 2015, Casey Computer Center became the Technology Center.
+Since the time it first opened, the Center has provided excellent service and state-of-the-art equipment for students, faculty and staff in the Hankamer School of Business.
+To provide the best service to all of its users, the Technology Center functions as a separate department, reporting directly to Dean Terry Maness.

-To enhance the classroom experience for both students and faculty, the Center has equipped every classroom in the School of Business with computers and projection equipment.
-The Center also provides support for specialized classrooms within the School of Business: the Southwest Securities Financial Markets Center, the CNL Real Estate Learning Lab, the Curb Marketing and Entertainment Learning Lab, the Information Technology Learning Lab and the Accounting Technology Teaching Lab.
-The Business Writing Lab, located on the fourth floor of the Cashion Building, houses 28 computers.
-While students enrolled in business writing classes have priority in using the computers, the lab is also used for a classroom setting during times of peak usage.
-Most of these rooms are equipped with projection systems, document cameras, DVD and VCR capabilities and is controlled with a networked AMX control system.
-All areas of the Business School have access to AirBear, the University wireless network, which allows students to use laptops and access the Internet and online Baylor resources during class sessions or while studying in one of several common areas.
-The Center also offers access to four videoconferencing systems throughout the School of Business.
+To enhance the classroom experience for both students and faculty, the Center has equipped every classroom in the School of Business with computers, projectors, TV monitors, Apple TVs, Barco Clickshare presentation systems, document cameras and AMX control systems.
+In addition, the majority of classrooms have both lecture capture and video conferencing capabilities.
+Other classrooms have computers for each student enrolled in the class.
+The Center also provides support for specialized classrooms within the School of Business: the Hodges Financial Market Center, the Sports Sponsorship and Sales Classroom and Call Center, The Advanced Technology Learning Lab, the Digital Media Lab and the Analytics Lab.
+The Technology Center also provides support for the 36 team rooms at the Foster Campus.
+All areas of the Business School have access to AirBear, the University wireless network, which allows students to use laptops and access the Internet and online Baylor resources during class sessions or while studying in team rooms or common areas.